Mohasin-Nawaz091/Online-Tutoring-Management-System/README.md

 ---

-*Developed for University Database Lab Project.*
+*Developed for University Database Lab Project by Mohasin Nawaz.*